- have school age students who live in an isolated area, or

 Payment rates for the Assistance for Isolated Children Scheme

 There are four types of payment rates for the Assistance for Isolated Children Scheme.
-Adjustments to payment rates, except for Assistance for Isolated Children Pensioner Education Supplement, are made in line increases in the cost of living (Consumer Price Index).
+Adjustments to payment rates, except for Assistance for Isolated Children Pensioner Education Supplement, are made in line with increases in the cost of living (Consumer Price Index).
 Assistance for Isolated Children Scheme payment rates are adjusted on 1 January each year.

 Assistance for Isolated Children Scheme payments are not taxed and, except for Additional Boarding Allowance, are free of income and assets tests.